iCamilo/ios-lead-essentials-feed-api-challenge/README.md

 5) While developing your solutions, run all tests with CMD+U.

-6) When all tests are passing and you're done implementing your solution, create a Pull Request from your branch to the main challenge repo.
+6) When all tests are passing and you're done implementing your solution, create a Pull Request from your branch to the main challenge repo **with the title: "Your Name - Feed API Challenge**.

+**7) Post a comment in the challenge page in the academy with the link to your PR, so we can review your solution and provide feedback.**

 ## Guidelines